Bayesian cluster analysis: Point estimation and credible balls: Examples

 \subsection{Galaxy example}

 We consider an analysis of the galaxy data (\cite{Roeder90}), available in the MASS package of \textbf{\textsf{R}}, which contains measurements of velocities in km/sec of 82 galaxies from a survey of the Corona Borealis region.
 The presence of clusters provides evidence for voids and superclusters in the far universe.

-The data are modelled with a DP mixture (\ref{eq:DPM}).
+The data is modeled with a DP mixture (\ref{eq:DPM}).
 The parameters were selected empirically with $\mu_{0}=\bar{x},c=1/2,a=2,b=s^2$, where $\bar{x}$ represents the sample mean and $s^2$ represents the sample variance.
 The mass parameter $\alpha$ is given a $\Gam(1,1)$ hyperprior.

 With 10,000 samples after 1,000 burn in, the posterior mass is spread out over 9,636 partitions, emphasizing the need for appropriate summary tools.
-In Figure \ref{fig:galaxy_estimate}, we plot the point estimate of the partition found by the greedy search algorithm for Binder's loss and VI.
-The data values are plotted against the estimated density values from the DP mixture model and colored according cluster membership.
-Again, we observe that Binder's loss prefers to place observations with uncertain allocation into singleton clusters, with the optimal partition containing 7 clusters, 4 of which are singletons, while the VI solution contains 3 clusters.

-Table \ref{tbl:cstar_compare_galaxy} compares the point estimates from the different criteria in terms of the posterior expected $\tB$ and $\VI$; as anticipated, the $\tB$ solution has the smallest posterior expected $\tB$ and the VI solution has the smallest posterior expected VI.
-Interestingly, the VI estimate and the optimal partition found by minimizing the lower bound to the posterior expected VI in (\ref{eq:approxVI_tomin}) are equivalent, while the latter requires significantly less computation time (a 2600 fold decrease).
+Figure \ref{fig:galaxy_estimate} plots the point estimate of the partition found by the greedy search algorithm for Binder's loss and VI (with multiple restarts and the default value of $l=2N$).
+The data values are plotted against the estimated density values from the DP mixture model and colored according to cluster membership, with correspondingly colored stars and bars along the x-axis representing the posterior mean and variance within cluster.
+Again, we observe that Binder's loss places observations with uncertain allocation into singleton clusters, with a total of 7 clusters, 4 of which are singletons, while the VI solution contains 3 clusters.
+Table \ref{tbl:cstar_compare_galaxy} compares the point estimates in terms of the posterior expected $\tB$, lower bound of $\VI$, and $\VI$; as anticipated, the $\tB$ solution has the smallest posterior expected $\tB$ and the VI solution has the smallest posterior expected VI.